HackframeResearch/.github/hackframe-ideation.md

 ### Introduction

-Hackframe is a promising startup based in Geneva, Switzerland, that aims to make hardware development and integrated circuit design more accessible to the general public, hobbyists, students, and professionals alike.
-With its cutting-edge technology, Hackframe is revolutionizing the field of hardware development by providing a comprehensive platform for designing, simulating, and executing code on real devices.
+Hackframe is an ambitious research oriented startup based in Geneva, Switzerland, that aims to make hardware development and integrated circuit design more accessible to the general public, hobbyists, students, and professionals alike.
+With its cutting-edge technology, Hackframe is working towards revolutionizing the field of hardware development by providing a comprehensive platform for designing, simulating, and executing code on real devices.

 At Hackframe, we believe that everyone should have access to the tools and resources needed to create and innovate in the world of hardware development.
 Our platform is designed to remove the barriers to entry and provide a seamless experience for users of all skill levels.
 The objective is to enable faster development of complex high-performance and high-reliability systems efficiently with an easy learning curve.
 In this document, we will explore the features and benefits of Hackframe in detail, demonstrating why investing in this innovative startup is a wise choice.